7 Ways to Refresh Your Marketing for the New Year

 When was the last time you read through your social media about section?
 Verified that all the links on your website still work?
 Checked the greeting message on your voicemail?

-It’s easy to “set it and forget it” when it comes to the initial creation of your marketing materials, but oftentimes that leads customers to outdated information as well as at a dead end if not everything is in working order.
+It’s easy to “set it and forget it” when it comes to the initial creation of your marketing materials, but that often leads customers to outdated information as well as a dead end if not everything is in working order.

 With the New Year, take the opportunity to refresh your marketing in the following ways: